Wynne Richards

 Wynne Richards (born 10 June 1950) is a former international lawn and indoor bowler who has represented England.

 Bowls career

-Wynne was born in Merthyr Tydfil in Wales and began bowling at his father's club Troedyrhiw.
-He moved to London and represented England before winning the 1984 and 1986 English National Championship singles and the singles at the British Isles Bowls Championships in 1985.
+Richards was born in Merthyr Tydfil in Wales and began bowling at his father's club Troedyrhiw.
+Troedyrhiw Bowls Club was also the home club of Leon Stanfield who won the British Isles Singles championship in 1966.

+Richards moved to London and represented England before winning the 1984 and 1986 English National Championship singles and the singles at the British Isles Bowls Championships in 1985.
 He has also won the British Isles indoor singles title in 1985.

 His best achievement on the international stage came when he finished runner up to Hugh Duff in the 1988 World Indoor Bowls Championship.
 In addition he won two bronze medals in the triples and fours at the 1988 World Outdoor Bowls Championship.

-He represented England at the 1994 Commonwealth Games in the fours event, at the 1994 Commonwealth Games in Victoria, British Columbia, Canada.
+He represented England at the 1994 Commonwealth Games in the fours event, at the 1994 Commonwealth Games in Victoria, Canada.